Code-Institute-Submissions/ms1-the_rolls/README.md

         - A 'Pricing' section to show the approximate price of the service.
 Below the text detailing the price there is a google map in an iframe to show the user the approximate cost in the defined areas.
 The iframe is manipulated to hide the cumbersome and unsightly bar across the top of personal google maps that comes as standard.
     - Contact
         - The page leads with an image of the car to keep consistency across the pages.
+        - A wedding enquiry form
+            - [Bootstrap form](https://getbootstrap.com/docs/5.0/forms/overview/) was used to implement this element.
-        - A wedding enquiry form with various input types to get the necessary information from the interested user.
+            - The form contains various input types to get the necessary information from the interested user.
 As the business is primarily targeted at weddings, the inputs are aligned to that need.
+            - All form inputs are required except for the message input and phone number.
+            - Placeholder text is entered in the phone number input to give the user a hint for the phone number format.
+The same applies to the date.
+            - Placeholder text is provided in the address and message inputs to provide extra information.
-All inputs are required except for the message input and phone number.
-A [Bootstrap form](https://getbootstrap.com/docs/5.0/forms/overview/) was used to implement this element.
-The phone number has a pattern attribute applied to it to require 10 or more numbers.
+            - The phone number input in the form has a pattern attribute applied to it to require 10 or more numbers to suit Irish phone numbers.
+Allowing 10 or more numbers lets the user enter a foreign phone number if needed.
+            - Once the form is correctly filled out it may be submitted, otherwise a warning will appear on the relevant input that has not been correctly filled.
+            - When the form is submitted a modal fades in and thanks the user for submitting an enquiry and giving them a timeframe for when to expect a reply.
+            - As the modal fades in the form's previously inputted values are reset.
+            - The modal can be closed by clicking in any of the dark space or clicking on the close button.
         - A section that gives the email address and phone number to allow the users to make contact this way if they prefer or to just ask a question.
         - The email and phone number details are links that automatically open the applicable app on the users device.